misheck12/misheck12/README.md

 ### Hi there 👋 my name is misheck livingi

+### currently open to work

 I have experience in web development with css and html.
 Now I am learning web development using Ruby, javascript and redux.
 I would like to contribute to many open-source projects.
 I am open to new challenges.
 I'm sure this is a good way to learn more.

 About me :

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Courier management system
 - 🌱 I’m currently learning Web Development
 - 👯 I’m looking to collaborate on Html,Css and javascript projects
 - 🤔 I’m looking for help with few javascript topics